-Lake Eola Park, a quiet bayen in Downtown Orlando, bas an ornate fountain set in the center of a picturesque lake (see p108).
+Lake Eola Park, a quiet baven in Downtown Orlando, has an ornate fountain set in the center of a picturesque lake (see p108).
 Exploring Downtown Orlando The city's first designated historic district, Downtown Orlando encompasses eight square blocks and more than 80 buildings constructed between 1880 and 1940, which offer visitors a window into the city's past.
 Today, these buildings house offices, restaurants, and trendy galleries and boutiques.
 The crown jewel of Downtown Orlando, Lake Eola Park, separates the historic downtown district from Thornton Park, Orlando's center of new urbanism, with its collection of eclectic shops.
-The broader downtown area, especially the natural and cultural retreat Loch Haven Park to the north, features several unique and top-quality visual and performing arts centers and museums. ff Orlando Science Center 777 E Princeton St, Loch Haven Park.
-Tel (407) 514-2000.
-Sun-Tue, 10am-9pm Wed & Thu, 10am-11pm Fri & Sat.
-W WWW.csc.org Originally called the Central Florida Museum when it was opened in 1960, the museum acquired its current name in 1984.
+The broader downtown area, especially the natural and cultural retreat Loch Haven Park to the north, features several unique and top-quality visual and performing arts centers and museums.
+M Orlando Science Center Originally called the Central Florida Museum when it was opened in 1960, the museum acquired its current name in 1984.
 Covering 207,000 sq ft (19,200 sq m) of floor space, the present building was opened in February 1997.
 The aim of the center is to provide a stimulating environment for experiential science learning, which it achieves by presenting a huge array of exciting, state-of-the-art interactive exhibits, designed to introduce kids of all ages to the wonders of science.
 The center's four floors are divided into ten themed zones dealing with subjects that range from mechanics to math, health and fitness to lasers.
 The Body Zone, for instance, allows guests to explore the intimate workings of the human body.
 Other fascinating attractions include the DinoDigs exhibit with its collection of dinosaur fossils, which is very popular with children, as is the ShowBiz Science exhibit, which reveals some of the effects and tricks used in the movie business.
-The gigantic Dr. Phillips CineDome surrounds visitors with amazing images and films on a range of topics such as Egyptian treasures and ocean life; it is also a planetarium. ft Orlando Museum of Art 2416 N Mills Ave, Loch Haven Park.
+The gigantic Dr. Phillips CineDome surrounds visitors with amazing images and films on a range of topics such as Egyptian treasures and ocean life; it is also a planetarium with live shows by experts.
+2416 N Mills Ave, Loch Haven Park.

 Tel (407) 896-4231.
 10am-4pm Tue-Fri, noon-4pm Sat & Sun.

+public hols.
+8 1 &

+www.omart.org

-Dublic hols.
-2 Compared to the Sun.
-WWW.omart.org One of Southeastern USA's finest arts museums, the Orlando Museum of Art has a
+One of Southeastern USA's

+finest arts museums, the

+Orlando Museum of Art has a